|Nutrition Facts (per serving)|

-Our version of grilled cheese likely dates back to the 1920, during the depression, because it was an inexpensive meal.
-But heated cheese and bread is hardly a modern or western idea.
+Our version of grilled cheese likely dates back to the 1920s, during the depression, because it was an inexpensive meal.
+But heated cheese and bread is hardly a modern or Western idea.
 It's appeared in many cultures and in many forms since ancient times.

-- Place all the pita halves on a baking sheet lined with parchment paper and brush the tops with the olive oil.
-You can also use oil in a mister and spray it on.
-Bake in the oven for 10 - 15 minutes or until the spinach has wilted and the pita has turned a light golden brown.
-Serve warm.
+Bake in oven for 10 to 15 minutes or until the spinach has wilted and the pita has turned a light golden brown.